Kio-dev-it/html-london-trip/README.md

 This is the first HTML file I’ve ever written, <br>
 the first task that was assigned during the Boolean Careers course to become a Full Stack Web Developer.

-I decided to leave it public in my Github to remember my starting point and show who will visit this place where I started.
+I decided to leave it public in my GitHub to remember my starting point and show who will visit this place where I started.

+I was so brave to publish it on GitHub Pages, if you want to check it out: https://kio-dev-it.github.io/html-london-trip/